 In cases involving an allegation of sexual misconduct, see the Sexual Harassment and Sexual Misconduct policy addressed under the 2020 Final Rule for Federal Title IX Regulations and the Sexual Harassment and Sexual Misconduct Policy Outside of the 2020 Final Rule for Federal Title IX Regulations.
 For these situations, NWU follows the corresponding procedures for addressing student sexual harassment and sexual misconduct.

-All correspondence related to Student Conduct complaints will include a statement referencing the rights of students involved in the Student Conduct process as outlined in Section 3: Student Rights.
+Within the correspondence related to Student Conduct complaints, a statement referencing the rights of students involved in the Student Conduct process as outlined in Section 3: Student Rights will be provided.

 - For complainants